Dialogues with Brazil.

 How it works!

-A Municipality signs up here to the Dialogues and uploads two project concepts.
+A Municipality signs up to the Dialogues and uploads two project concepts.
 One on transportation and urban development, the second on urban environment and natural disasters.

 2. Problem presentation